yfp-c/eng103a_IaC_ansible/README.md

 Enter into /home/ubuntu/.ssh and enter `ssh-keygen -t rsa -b 4096` to generate the pub and private keys which we'll need later on.

+Ensure that you use your public vpc and subnet to enable internet access to db and app.

 To launch the app and db instances I entered the code below:

 APP: